redox-os/ion/manual/src/ch13-00-history.md

 ```

 ## Variables
-The following environment variables can be used to modify Ions history behavior:
+The following local variables can be used to modify Ions history behavior:

 ### HISTORY_SIZE
 Determines how many entries of the history are kept in memory.